courtneyr-dev/post-formats-power-up/QA-TEST-PLAN.md

 **Test Title:** "Project Kickoff Discussion"

+**IMPORTANT:** Slack export format uses **2 spaces** between name and timestamp!

 **Copy this transcript:**
 ```
+sarah  9:30 AM
-@sarah [9:30 AM]: Hey team! 👋 Ready to kick off the new website project?
+Hey team! 👋 Ready to kick off the new website project?

+mike  9:31 AM
-@mike [9:31 AM]: Absolutely!
+Absolutely!
 I've been reviewing the requirements doc.

+sarah  9:32 AM
-@sarah [9:32 AM]: Great!
+Great!
 Let's start with the tech stack discussion.
 What are everyone's thoughts on using React vs Vue?

+jessica  9:33 AM
-@jessica [9:33 AM]: I'm leaning towards React.
+I'm leaning towards React.
 Better ecosystem and
 more developers on the team are familiar with it.

+mike  9:34 AM
-@mike [9:34 AM]: +1 for React.
++1 for React.
 We also have those reusable components
 from the last project.

+sarah  9:35 AM
-@sarah [9:35 AM]: Sounds good!
+Sounds good!
 React it is. 🎉
 Next up: backend architecture...

+jessica  9:36 AM
-@jessica [9:36 AM]: I was thinking Node.js with Express for the API layer.
+I was thinking Node.js with Express for the API layer.

+mike  9:37 AM
-@mike [9:37 AM]: Works for me.
+Works for me.
 Should we use PostgreSQL or MongoDB?

+sarah  9:38 AM
-@sarah [9:38 AM]: Let's go with PostgreSQL for better data integrity.
+Let's go with PostgreSQL for better data integrity.

+jessica  9:39 AM
-@jessica [9:39 AM]: Perfect.
+Perfect.
 I'll set up the repo and initial scaffolding today.

+mike  9:40 AM
-@mike [9:40 AM]: I can start on the database schema design.
+I can start on the database schema design.

+sarah  9:41 AM
-@sarah [9:41 AM]: Excellent!
+Excellent!
 Let's sync again tomorrow morning.
 Great start, team! 💪
 ```

 **Test Steps:**
 1. Create new post, select Chat format
 2. Paste transcript into Chat Log block
-3. Set Source: **Slack**
+3. Set Source: **Slack** (or Auto - should detect correctly)
 4. Set Style: **Bubbles**
-5. Verify: Usernames with @ symbol, emojis render, timestamps show
+5. Verify: Usernames shown, emojis render, timestamps display, messages in bubbles

+**Common Issues:**
+- If parse fails, check there are **2 spaces** between name and time (not 1!)
+- Don't include @ symbols in the transcript (parser doesn't use them)

 ---